TDK74/YOLOv8_on_laptop/README.md

 Certain refactoring of the code was done by me.

-## Note
+## Notes

 The branches will be left unmerged to the master in order to get the files from Objects Detection, Segmentation and Pose Detection easily distinguished.

-Only YOLOv8 on a laptop for the moment.
+Only YOLOv8 on laptop for the moment.

 Next will be on Nvidia Jetson Nano (4 GB RAM) or on Raspberry Pi 4B (2 GB RAM).